 The legal structure for regulation of the nuclear safety consists of laws, which were reviewed in the period of Slovakia's accession to the European Union and shortly after the accession.
 In this period an extensive approximation of the legal order of the Slovak Republic to the law of the European Community and of the European Union took place.
-Some pieces of legislation are in force still from the period before the accession before the EÚ (for example, the construction code No. 50/1976 Coll. - currently a new building act is in the process of preparation).
+Some pieces of legislation are in force still from the period before the accession to the EU.

-The legal system of the Slovak Republic is structured as follows.
+The legal system of the Slovak Republic is structured as follows:

-- The supreme fundamental legal act of the state is the Constitution that is passed by the Parliament it is generally binding in nature. - 2.
-Legal acts stipulate the fundamental rights and obligations specifying principles in various areas; these are passed by the Parliament they are generally binding in nature. - 3.
-Governmental ordinances are subordinate to legal acts and are passed by the Government they are generally binding in nature. - 4.
-Regulations (decrees) and edicts are rules issued by the central state administration authorities (such as ministries) in order to set the particulars for implementation of legal acts and governmental regulations - they are generally binding in nature. - 5.
-Slovak Technical Standards (STN), European Technical Standards (STN EN) and International Technical Standards (STN ISO).
+- 1. The Constitution is the supreme basic law of the State and it is adopted by the National Council of the Slovak Republic by at least 3/5 majority of all Members of Parliament it is generally binding. - 2.
+Constitutional laws also adopted by the National Council of the Slovak Republic by at least 3/5 majority of all Members of Parliament are generally binding. - 3.
+Acts stipulate the fundamental rights and obligations specifying principles in various areas; these are passed by the Parliament they are generally binding in nature.

-- 6. Guidelines (manuals) contain detailed requirements and recommended steps to be taken to ensure that the requirements are met.
-These are issued by the regulatory authorities. - 7.
+- 4. Governmental ordinances are subordinate to acts and are passed by the Government they are generally binding in nature. - 5.
+Regulations (decrees) are rules issued by the central state administration authorities (such as ministries and other central government authorities) in order to set the particulars for implementation of legal acts and governmental regulations they are generally binding in nature. - 6.
+Slovak Technical Standards (STN), European Technical Standards (STN EN) and International Technical Standards (STN ISO) are as recommendation. - 7.
+Guidelines (manuals) contain detailed requirements and recommended steps to be taken to ensure that the requirements are met.
+These are issued by the regulatory authorities. - 8.
 By-laws (such as directives and orders) are internal organizational rules of a regulatory authority or a nuclear installation operator.